JulianMcJayson/generator/README.md

 password, err := generator.Generate()
 ```
 ## Performance
-This library can generate up to 27,693 password per second.
+This library can generate up to 27,693 passwords per second.
 ___
 Thank you.